sysops-notes/sysops-notes.github.io/sections/asg_elb.md

 * Will not reboot instances, only terminate unhealthy ones
 * Using step-scaling policy, you can specify the number of seconds that it takes for a newly launched instance to warm up
 	* Until its specified warm-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group
+* Can create an ASG out of an Instance!
+	* AutoScaling will automatically create the LC based on the instance
 ### Scaling processes

 * Can suspend processes: ASG won't do those actions!